 Scientific work (PhD program) - Friday from 14:00

 Borna Fuerst-Bjeliš, geographer and environmental historian.
 She is the senior scientist and full professor at the University of Zagreb.
-In the year 2012 she was awarded by “Federico Grisogono” award for the scientific achievement and outstanding contribution to the development of geography in Croatia, while in the 2015 she was awarded by the Medal of the University of Zadar in recognition of the distinguished contribution to cooperation with the University of Zadar (Croatia).
+In the year 2012 she was awarded by “Federico Grisogono” award for the scientific achievement and outstanding contribution to the development of geography in Croatia, while in the 2015 she was awarded by the Plaquette and Medal of the University of Zadar (Croatia) as well as in the 2020 by the Plaquette of the University of Mostar (Bosnia & Herzegovina) in recognition of the distinguished contribution to cooperation.

 In the period of 2017-19 she was the vice-president of the European Society for Environmental History.
 Since 2016, she is the member of the Steering Committee of the IGU Commission on Marginalization, Globalization and Regional and Local Response, while in 2020 she was appointed the Chair of the Commission.